+Your Welsh Grinduro experience begins as you roll out of Machynlleth (known as Mach to its' friends) and across the River Dyfi before you head up towards the start of the Climachx Trail and into Dyfi Forest.
+Well known for it's epic views across the mountains and valleys, we will take you into the wilderness and beyond.
+The multiple stages and transitions will be varied and will challenge your fitness, technical ability, your bike and your race strategy.

 Your Welsh Grinduro experience begins as you roll out of Machynlleth and across the River Dyfi before you head up towards the start of the Climachx Trail and into Dyfi Forest.
-Well known for its epic views across the mountains and valleys, we will take you into the wilderness and beyond.
-The multiple stages and transitions will be varied, challenging your fitness, technical ability, your bike and your race strategy.

-Your Welsh Grinduro experience begins as you roll out of Machynlleth and across the River Dyfi before you head up towards the start of the Climachx trail and into Dyfi Forest.
-Well known for its epic views across the mountains and valleys, we will take you into the wilderness and beyond.
-The multiple stages and transitions will be varied, challenging your fitness, technical ability, your bike and your race strategy.
+Well known for it's epic views across the mountains and valleys, we will take you into the wilderness and beyond.
+The multiple stages and transitions will be varied and will challenge your fitness, technical ability, your bike and your race strategy.

 Head for Manchester.
 Take M62 / M6 to M56 towards Chester.
 Take M53 / A55 south.
 Follow A483 south past Wrexham and Oswestry.
 Turn onto A458 through Welshpool, follow A483 west then take A470 south to Machynlleth at Mallwyd roundabout.